linoscope/linoscope.github.io/writing-a-game-boy-emulator-in-ocaml/index.md

 I included several homebrew ROMs in the demo, so please try them out (I recommend _Bouncing ball_ and _Rocket Man Demo_).
 You can also play with it in your mobile browser as it runs at 60 FPS on recent smartphones.

+Edit: As of [this PR](https://github.com/linoscope/CAMLBOY/pull/15/files), CAMLBOY now runs on WASM via `js_of_ocaml`'s WASM support'!

 ## Repository

 You can find the repository here: